casper-network/casper-node/EVM.md

 - Casper fee and refund handling for EVM transactions.
 - Binary-port `Simulate` for read-only `eth_call` support.
 - Native Casper transfers to 20-byte EVM addresses when `[evm].enabled = true`,
-  creating or funding the corresponding EVM account record.
+  creating or funding the corresponding EVM-native purse identity.

 Implemented in the sidecar workspace for validation: